 - Performance: $26 a month

 Their designs are pretty cool, they look very modern and a bit different from most competitors’.
 However, we’d like to see more templates coming in.
-On top of creating a website or an online store, Ucraft features a landing page builder.
-A great way to collect email signups and what is best is that you can connect a custom domain name you already own for free, making it one of the best free website builders.
-If you are planning to create more complex websites you’ll have to upgrade to the Pro Website plan which starts at $10 per month.
+On top of creating a website or an online store, Ucraft features a landing page builder, which is a great way to collect email signups.
+If you are planning to create more complex websites, you’ll have to upgrade to the Pro Website plan which starts at $10 per month.

 - Free plan